Coventry Telegraph: Publication history

 In the 1970s, the Evening Telegraph had a regular consumer page called Watchdog, which was edited by Ken Burgess.
 Coincidentally, the BBC used the same name for what became its long-running Watchdog series.

 In 1985, the local independent radio station (then known as Mercia Sound) and the Telegraph formed the Snowball Appeal, a charitable organisation whose aim is to raise money to help sick and needy children in Coventry and Warwickshire.

-After 96 years of ownership by the Illife Family, American Ralph Ingersoll II bought the controlling interest of the Iliffe family's newspapers.
-However, in 1991, the managing director, Chris Oakley, led a management buy-out creating Midland Independent Newspapers.
-In 1997, Midland Independent Newspapers was sold for £297 million to Mirror Group.
+In 1987, after 96 years of ownership by the Illife family, American Ralph Ingersoll II bought the controlling interest of the Iliffe family's newspapers.
+However, in 1991, the managing director, Chris Oakley, led a management buy-out, creating Midland Independent Newspapers.

+In 1997, the newspaper became a part of the then-Mirror Group when Midland Independent Newspapers was sold for £297 million.
 In 1999, Mirror Group merged with the regional newspaper group Trinity.
+Trinity Mirror is now known as Reach plc.

-From 2 October 2006, the publication changed from an evening paper to a morning paper.
-To reflect this change, the newspaper's name changed to Coventry Telegraph.
+On 2 October 2006, the Telegraph simply became the Coventry Telegraph, reflecting its switch to a morning publication.
 The switch to a morning paper saw a change in emphasis with the printed edition concentrating on exclusive and community news, leaving breaking news to its website.

-In the summer of 2012, the paper moved its headquarters to Thomas Yeoman House at Coventry Canal Basin, in Leicester Row.
-The decision by the proprietors was a consequence of the changing patterns of work at the paper (and the industry in general).
-With the number of staff reduced and no longer needing the space for the discontinued printing presses, it was decided that a smaller, more modern headquarters was now necessary.
-In May 2017 the Corporation Street site was opened to the public so they could view it almost as it had been left when it closed.
-When the exhibition ends in July 2018 Complex Developments Ltd hope to turn the buildings into a 100-bed hotel.

 In the summer of 2014, the newspaper began a social media campaign entitled #bringCityhome, which helped ensure Coventry City F.C.'s return to the city following their exile at Sixfields in Northampton.
 The campaign drew praise from national media and figures within the football world.
 It was shortlisted at the Press Gazette British Journalism Awards 2014 in the Campaign of the Year category and Simon Gilbert, who spearheaded the campaign, was nominated for Sports Journalist of the Year.